infobip/infobip-api-php-tutorial/README.md

 And that's all the code you'll need to send an sms message!
 You now have a fully functional app for sending messages.
 You can find the full code at [advancedSms.php].

-## Sent messages logs
+## Retrieve message logs

-When you choose this option it opens [logs.php] page with input form for [getting sent messages logs][sentlogs].
-Submit button will **POST** those fields to itself.
+Sent messages logs page ([logs.php]) is used to retrieve the logs of sent messages and display then to your users.
+It contains input form for credentials that are needed to [retrieve the logs][sentlogs] from Infobip API.
+Additionally ia allows the user to filter all of the available logs by either destination phone number or exact message id.
+With submit button the page will **POST** those fields to itself.

 ### Using Infobip API client

-Same as we did in the [fully featured textual message](#fully-featured-textual-message) chapter we'll need to use a couple of classes from the API client library.
+Same as we did in the [Send sms message](#send-sms-message) chapter we'll need to use a couple of classes from the API client library.
 This time `use` statements will look like this:

  ```php